dhis2/d2/tutorials/overview.md

 ## D2

-The d2 library is a javascript library that abstacts away the dhis2 api and lets you use javascript models to communicate with your dhis2 server.
+The d2 library is a javascript library that abstracts away the dhis2 api and lets you use javascript models to communicate with your dhis2 server.

 At the moment it allows you to work with:
 - The metadata endpoints